catwomey/catwomey.github.io/_posts/2015-07-20-go-mobile-intro.markdown

 ##Installing an example

-Before we get to writing code, let's make sure we can compile some example code.
+Let's see if we can compile and install some go code.
 Google has provided some [examples](https://godoc.org/golang.org/x/mobile/example) we can use.
 For the sake of simplicity i'm only going to talk about installing to android from here. (mostly because I don't have an ios device to try)

-Assuming you installed everything correctly the following commands should compile and install some sample applications.
+The following commands will install the sample applications

 ```
  gomobile install golang.org/x/mobile/example/basic